Washington Court Records

 How to Seal a Criminal Record in Washington

 Sealing a criminal record is a meticulous and often lengthy process that requires forbearance.
-In addition to meeting the requirements mentioned above, individuals who wish to seal criminal records must make a strong petition because the Washington judiciary places a high value on access to case information.
+In addition to meeting the requirements mentioned above, individuals who wish to seal criminal records will need to make a strong petition because the Washington judiciary places a high value on access to case information.
 Thus, the best practice is often to hire a qualified attorney who will examine the case’s merits and act on the client’s behalf.
-Nevertheless, the average Joe can also initiate and complete the process without professional legal services.

 Per GR 15 of Washington court rules, the process begins with filing a motion to seal with the Clerk of Courts.
 Typically, this is in the county or city where the case was filed and tried.
 The interested individual may make inquiries at the Clerk’s Office.
 While court staff cannot provide legal advice, staff can point the individual towards helpful official resources, forms, and guidelines.
 The judiciary maintains a useful directory to find the court of interest.
 Then, the individual must serve a copy of the motion to other parties in the case and the state prosecutor, who will have a window of fifteen days to object to the motion to seal.
 Upon completing the service, the court will schedule a hearing date when a presiding judge will examine the merits of the motion to seal.
 In granting or denying the motion, the judge will consider whether sealing the record outweighs the public’s right to access the record.

-To make a solid case, the individual must demonstrate a need, interest, or right that could be jeopardized if the record remains in the public domain.
-If successful, the court will only grant the motion to seal and issue an order to all records custodians (i.e., law enforcement and criminal justice agencies) to remove the record from public access for a specified period.
+To make a solid case, petitioners will need to demonstrate a need, interest, or right that could be jeopardized if the record remains in the public domain.
+If successful, the court will only grant the motion to seal and issue an order to all record custodians (i.e., law enforcement and criminal justice agencies) to remove the record from public access for a specified period.
 After the period elapses, the individual must show justification for continued sealing.

 How to Expunge a Criminal Record in Washington

 The process of expunging a criminal record is not much different from sealing.
-The individual must also begin with filing a motion to expunge or delete and then complete the process.
+Applicants typically begin by filing a motion to expunge or delete and then complete the process.
 However, due to expungement’s permanent nature, Washington courts do not grant motions to expunge adult criminal convictions.
 On the other hand, most records of juvenile convictions are eligible for expungement.

 Meanwhile, under RCW 43.43.730, when an individual was adjudged innocent after an indictment, the person may initiate the request for modification of criminal records with the Washington State Patrol.
 To begin, download and complete the modification request form.
 Then, enclose the completed form, a government-issued photo I. D., and money order or personal check for the applicable amount in a self-addressed stamped envelope.